DaviKaur/WaterDistribution/README.md

 =================
 This program is designed by using C++ coding Launguage

-Compiler: GCC
+Compiler: GNU G++

 Command to compile this:

-g++ Pipes_app.cpp -o Pipe
+g++ Pipes_app.cpp -o Pipes

 To run, simply type:

-./Pipe
+./Pipes

-*Executable File "Pipe" is also available here.
+*Executable File "Pipes" is also available here.